keithfancher/kept/README.md

 - `--stdout` / `-s`: Print output to screen rather than writing files.
 Useful to preview the results of an export.
-- `--no-tag-subdirs` / `-t`: Do not sort notes into tag-based subdirectories.
+- `--no-tag-subdirs` / `-n`: Do not sort notes into tag-based subdirectories.
   Notes will still be sorted into `trash`, `archive`, and `pinned`, but all *remaining* notes will go into a single `all-notes` subdirectory.
 - `--no-yaml` / `-y`: Do *not* add YAML front-matter to exported notes.
 By default, each note will have `tags`, `createdTime`, and `lastEditedTime` properties included in its YAML front-matter.
 This option leaves out the front-matter entirely.
+(Note that this takes precedence over the `--title-in-yaml` option below.)
+- `--title-in-yaml` / `-t`: Include a note's title as a field in the YAML front-matter *instead of* as a heading in the body of the note.
+This might be handy for some Obsidian users, since Obsidian uses the filename as the title of a note, which makes the heading look a little redundant.